sethsuri/sethsuri/README.md

 ## 🚀 About Me

-- **Profession:** IT Analyst and Brand Ambassador with extensive experience in IT and cybersecurity.
+- **Profession:** Cybersecurity Support Engineer, IT Analyst and Brand Ambassador with extensive experience in cybersecurity and IT.
 - **Certifications:**
    - Google IT Support Professional Certificate (CompTIA A+ equivalent)
    - Google Cybersecurity Professional Certificate (CompTIA Security+ & CySA+ equivalent)